dragonflydb/documentation/docs/command-reference/sorted-sets/zscore.md

 ---
-description: Learn how to use Redis ZSCORE command to get the score associated with the given element in a sorted set.
+description: ⚡ Better than official Redis docs ⚡ Learn how to use Redis ZSCORE command to get the score associated with the given element in a sorted set.
 ---

 import PageTitle from '@site/src/components/PageTitle';